twilightscapes/memegenes-old/src/content/posts/love-happens.md

 ---
 template: blog-post
-title: My Last Bed
+title: Sometimes your intestests align and Love Happens!
-slug: /mylastbed
+slug: /love-happens
-date: 2023-02-02 15:43
+date: 2023-02-02 22:43
-description: When its that time and you want to go in compfort.
+description: They are the perfect DC couple.
+What could go wrong?
 youtuber: ""
 youtuber2: ""
 youtubeshoworiginal: false